-Cutting edge biobanking
+Cutting edge cryobanking

 Developing cutting-edge techniques in reproductive management and cryopreservation and promoting the incorporation of these in and ex situ in a one-plan approach to conservation

-Biobanking allows conservation scientists to preserve precious genetic material.
+Cryobanking allows conservation scientists to preserve precious genetic material.
 It is not by itself a panacea but, when entwined with more traditional conservation methodologies, it is an important part of the conservation toolbox.

 The process of cryobanking, which is being undertaken by scientists at Chester Zoo, is already an established method of preserving human biological data.
 We are among the increasing body of organisations widening this to cover animal and plant samples.